malberyz7/AI-Chatbot-RAG-Document-QA/README.md

 ### Step 1: Upload Documents
 1. Click on the upload area or "Upload PDF" button
-2. Select a PDF or text file from your computer
+2. Select a PDF from your computer
 3. Wait for processing (usually just a few seconds)
 4. See confirmation that your document is ready